MACA Overview Information

-Maca is a plant that grows in central Peru in the high plateaus of the Andes mountains.
-It has been cultivated as a vegetable crop in Peru for at least 3000 years.
+Maca is a plant that grows in central Peru in the high plateaus of the Andes Mountains.
+It has been cultivated as a vegetable crop in this area for at least 3000 years.
 Maca is a relative of the radish and has an odor similar to butterscotch.
 Its root is used to make medicine.

 In foods, maca is eaten baked or roasted, prepared as a soup, and used for making a fermented drink called maca chicha.

 In agriculture, it is used to increase fertility in livestock.

 How does it work?